lauthieb/advent-of-code-2024/day_14/README.md

 In this example, the quadrants contain `1`, `3`, `4`, and `1` robot.
 Multiplying these together gives a total _safety factor_ of _`12`_.

 Predict the motion of the robots in your list within a space which is `101` tiles wide and `103` tiles tall. _What will the safety factor be after exactly 100 seconds have elapsed?_

+### Part Two

+During the bathroom break, someone notices that these robots seem awfully similar to ones built and used at the North Pole.
+If they're the same type of robots, they should have a hard-coded <span title="This puzzle was originally going to be about the motion of space rocks in a fictitious arcade game called Meteoroids, but we just had an arcade puzzle.">Easter egg</span>: very rarely, most of the robots should arrange themselves into _a picture of a Christmas tree_.

+_What is the fewest number of seconds that must elapse for the robots to display the Easter egg?_